 Can you make a living as a ghostwriter?

-Ghostwriting is now becoming a career of choice for people from all walks of life who quite rightly see it as a legitimate, and rewarding, career.
-But can you make money out of writing books for other people?
+Ghostwriting is now becoming a career of choice for those from all walks of life.
+But can you make a living out of writing books for other people?

-There is the option to split royalties on a book once it is published.
-The thinking goes that this provides a nice incentive for the ghost.
-Personally, it is not something I ask for.
-I don’t need an inducement to do my best work: each book I write builds upon my reputation.
-I am not about to cut corners.
-Also, I have barely seen a penny out of any royalty deals I have ever agreed and that includes bestsellers.
-I’m not sure how royalties are calculated, but they never seem to be all that forthcoming.
+If the author in question has a publisher’s advance, this presents another option for calculating fees.
+The ghost can be paid with a percentage of the advance.
+This is, however, less common.
+There is also the option to split royalties on a book once it is published, as well as taking a fee.
+Authors may offer this option as a negotiating tactic to reduce the overall fee, or to provide a nice incentive for the ghost.
+The latter option is not necessary for professional ghosts, or at least shouldn’t be.
+There doesn’t need to be an inducement to do our best work: each book we write builds upon our reputation.
+On the former option, I would always advise against trading fees for royalties.
+I have barely seen a penny out of any royalty deals I have ever agreed and that includes on bestsellers.
 My inclination is to stick to the agreed fee.

-Ghosts should prioritise asking for the price they feel appropriate for the job in hand and agreeing payment terms.
-Again, this can vary.
+It should go without saying that all fee discussions should be nailed down and set down in a contract before the writing process starts.
+This will include payment terms.
+Again, this is an element that can vary.
 Some ghosts will want a third up-front, a third on submission of the manuscript and a third on publication.
 Others will divide the cost over the time it takes to write the book.
 So, say a ghost agreed to complete the book in six months, they’d take the first sixth of the payment upfront, then a further sixth at the end of each month through the writing period.
-The latter is the terms I favour.

 There is always room to negotiate on any business transaction, but it doesn’t make any sense for a ghost to quote a rock bottom price to get the gig.
 That is the money the ghost will be living off for weeks to come.
 Ghosts have to be very clear on their terms and prepared to press their case, or walk away if necessary.
 It’s not always an easy thing to do.
-I know very well the freelance mentality of it might be my last ever job, a bird in the hand and all that.
+All freelancers will experience the dread feeling that a job offer might be their last ever, and, even if the offer is atrocious, feel obligated to take it.
 It won’t be like that.
 Another job which pays the going rate will come.
 Hold the faith.

-Ghosts need to think like an entrepreneur as they establish their career and work does begin to come in.
-To make a lucrative living, they need a steady flow of work.
+As I said at the outset, any ghost needs to think like an entrepreneur as they establish their career and work does begin to come in.
+A steady flow of work is required to make a lucrative living and without forward planning there will be gaps between assignments.
 It plays havoc with personal cash flow to have huge gaps between the end of one project and the beginning of the next one.
 In an ideal world, a ghost will finish one book and move almost seamlessly onto the next one and that is what an entrepreneurial ghost needs to aim for.
-This means while they are penning a book, they need to not just have an eye to the next project, they should be actively pursuing it.
+This means while they are penning a book, they should not only have an eye to the next project, they should be actively pursuing it.

 Getting good quality leads from prospective authors is one of the hardest aspects of being a ghost.
 How do co-writers let people know they are ready, willing and supremely qualified to write their books to begin with?
-After all, the irony of ghosting is the ghost is supposed to be invisible, but if this is the case how is it possible for them to show off their wares?
+After all, the irony of ghosting is ghosts are supposed to be invisible, but if this is the case how is it possible for them to show off their wares?
 Ghosts have, over the years, found a variety of solutions to the problem.
 There is the option to impress a publisher and to get put on their list of recommended ghosts.
 That way, when there is a beauty parade of co-writers invited in to meet an author, the favoured few will usually get an invitation.
-It is then up to them to impress the author to get in on the deal.
-As a ghost you will get very little say over the fee in this case, which can often be surprisingly low.
-Alternatively, you might advertise online via services such as Google AdWords.
-It’s also important to be proactive in your self-promotion.
-A website is essential and it should include some examples of work and perhaps some samples and testimonials from satisfied clients.
+It is then up to a ghost to impress the author to get in on the deal.
+Alternatively, ghosts might advertise online via services such as Google AdWords.
+In all cases, a website is essential and should include some examples of work and perhaps some samples and testimonials from satisfied clients.
 Ghosts might also give some thought to building up an online presence on social media such as Twitter, LinkedIn and Facebook, as well as via a blog.
 Word of mouth is a powerful tool too, so happy clients should always be asked to make a recommendation to any people they know.